Rule 3301-35-07 | Data-driven improvement.

 (c) Other pertinent information as determined by the district.

-(3) School districts shall incorporate the results of the educational program review within their educational goals, and where applicable, modify their strategic plans or continuous improvement plans accordingly.
+(3) School districts and schools shall incorporate the results of the educational program review within their educational goals, and where applicable, modify their strategic plans or continuous improvement plans accordingly.

-(H) Failure to comply with applicable rules shall be cause for initiating efforts to revoke the school districts charter in accordance with section 3301.16 of the Revised Code and Chapter 119. of the Revised Code.
-The department of education may investigate allegations of noncompliance with the rules in this chapter, as it deems necessary.
+(H) In accordance with section 3301.16 of the Revised Code, the department of education may investigate allegations of noncompliance with the rules in this chapter, as it deems necessary.

-(I) Exceptions to the provisions of the rules of this chapter excluding rule 3301-35-08 of the Administrative Code, may be granted by the state superintendent in accordance with standards determined by the state board of education upon evidence of good and sufficient reason and recommendation by the superintendent of public instruction.
+(I) In accordance with section 3301.07 of the Revised Code, waivers to the provisions of the rules of this chapter, excluding rule 3301-35-08 of the Administrative Code, may be granted by the superintendent of public instruction in accordance with standards determined by the state board of education upon evidence of good and sufficient reason and recommendation by the superintendent of public instruction.